 - a.
 Protect the green corridor and avoid boats lining the edge of the canal, support will be given for canal moorings located away from but connected to the canal.
 Tree and hedgerow planting should be used to soften the visual impact of the moorings. - b.
-Support the expansion of the Wey & Arun Canal Trust tourism activities where it can be demonstrated that such expansion benefits the parish by means of increased tourism, business and leisure activity. - c.
-Maintain and protect the heritage assets adjacent to the canal. - d.
-Protect the outlook and vistas from either side of the canal from development.
+Support the expansion of the Wey & Arun Canal Trust tourism activities where it can be demonstrated that such expansion benefits the parish by means of increased tourism, business and leisure activity. - Maintain and protect the heritage assets adjacent to the canal. - d.
+The outlooks of the canal to the north as shown in Appendix 2 Maps Showing Location of Local Listed Buildings and non designated Heritage Assets item 43 coloured green will be protected

-16.16.
+17.17.
 The Rural Area policy

-16.16.1.
+17.17.1.
 The rural area is defined as anywhere outside the Settlement Boundary as depicted by figure 6.
 The rural area makes up the majority of the land area of the parish and includes the hamlets of Alfold Bars and Roundstreet common.

-16.16.2.
-The area is scattered with beef, dairy and arable farms with Scandia Hus, Indigo Cabinet Design, the Tichbourne and Onslow Arms public houses being the only non-farming businesses activities employing more than 2/3 people.
+17.17.2.
+The area is scattered with beef, dairy and arable farms with Scandia Hus, Indigo Cabinet Design, the Sir Roger Tichbourne and Onslow Arms public houses being the only non-farming businesses activities employing more than 2 or 3 people.

-16.16.3.
-Any development will be limited primarily to that which requires a rural location, is sensitive to its setting by means of size, bulk and location and supports rural diversification and sustainability of the rural area.
-The NPPF paragraphs 77,78 and 79, the CDC Revised Local Plan and the General Permitted Development Order address development in the rural area and these policies should be followed except to provide business and agricultural opportunities as described in paragraph 16.16.4 below.
+17.17.3.
+Any development in the rural area will be limited primarily to that which requires a rural location, is sensitive to its setting by means of size, bulk and location and supports rural diversification and sustainability of the rural area.
+The NPPF paragraphs 77,78 and 79, the CDC Local Plan Review and the General Permitted Development Order (GPDO) address development in the rural area and these policies should be followed except to provide business and agricultural opportunities as described in paragraph 17.17.4 below.

-16.16.4.
-As illustrated in paragraph 11 of this Plan, the parish does not provide much in the way of employment opportunity.
-It is recognised that in order for the rural community to thrive and to help provide employment, it is necessary to support existing agriculture, small business and start-ups and to recognise the need for existing business to expand and thus provide much needed local employment.
+17.17.4.
+As illustrated in paragraph 12 of this Plan, the parish does not provide much in the way of employment opportunity.
+It is recognised that in order for the rural community to thrive and to help provide employment, it is necessary to support existing agriculture, small businesses and start-ups and to recognise the need for existing businesses to expand and thus provide much needed local employment.
 In addition, it is desirable for agricultural workers to have the ability to live as close as possible to their place of work.